Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Lucia, as a symbol of illumination and light, makes an appearance in all three parts of Dante's "Divine Comedy."
 In Canto two of Inferno, she is sent by Our Lady to Beatrice in order to get Beatrice to send Virgil to help Dante.
 In Purgatorio, she carries Dante to Purgatory.
 And in Paradiso, she sits near St. Peter, and St. Anne, who gazes at her daughter, the Blessed Virgin.

-Finally, in yet another astronomical coincidence (or not?) given the meaning of Lucia's name, the evening of the 13th/morning of the 14th is the time when the Geminids make their appearance.
-The Geminids, along with the Perseids in August (see the Feast of St. Lawrence) and the Leonids in November, are the meteor showers that tend to be the largest and spectacular.
+Finally, in yet another astronomical coincidence given the meaning of Lucia's name, the evening of the 13th/morning of the 14th is the time when the Geminid meteor shower makes its appearance.
+The Geminids, along with the Perseids in August (see the Feast of St. Lawrence) and the Leonids in November, are the meteor showers that tend to be the largest and most spectacular.
 The Geminids can also be rather colorful!
-Look toward the East after midnight to try to see them!
+If you have a clear, dark sky, look toward the East after midnight to try to see them!
 Learn more about the Zodiac and meteor showers here.

 Readings